 Because devices can receive data faster than they can process it, data flow control (selectable in the PORTS menu of Setup) should be used to prevent data loss.
-Software flow control relies on the Xon and Xoff characters ("g" and "e" characters in Scan Code Key mode) to indicate when the terminal is able or unable to store further data.
+Software flow control relies on the Xon and Xoff characters ("g" and "e" characters in PC-Term mode) to indicate when the terminal is able or unable to store further data.
 The Xon signal transmits the DC1 character (11h) and the Xoff signal transmits DC3 (13h).

-The terminal's receive buffer can store 1024 bytes (characters).
-When "EIA (or Aux) Rcv" in the Setup menu for PORTS is "Xon-Xoff," the terminal issues an Xoff character, indicating to the host that it should stop transmitting data.
-The terminal will then continue to process data until its receive buffer is empty.
+This terminal has a receive buffer capable of holding 256 bytes (or characters).
+When the buffer becomes half full (128 bytes), and "EIA (or Aux) Rcv" in the Setup menu for PORTS is "Xon-Xoff," the terminal issues an Xoff character, indicating to the host that it should stop transmitting data.
+The terminal will then continue to process data until its receive buffer holds only 32 bytes.
 It will then issue an Xon character to the host, indicating that it can resume sending data to the terminal.